-All of these projected percentages are about as fast as the growth anticipated across all occupations between 2019 and 2029 (4 percent).
+All of these projected percentages are about as fast as or faster than the growth anticipated across all occupations between 2020 and 2030 (8 percent).

 While these percentages give a snapshot of the expected employment landscape for engineering subfields, the rankings change when evaluating the projected number of job openings.
-For example, chemical engineering positions are expected to grow by 4 percent by 2029 for a total increase of 1,400 overall; contrast this to mechanical engineering, a field that is also expected to experience a growth rate of 4 percent, and there is a much greater addition of 12,400 jobs.
+For example, aerospace engineering positions are expected to grow by 8 percent by 2030 for a total increase of 5,100 overall; contrast this to civil engineering, a field that is also expected to experience a growth rate of 8 percent, and there is a much greater addition of 25,300 jobs.

-This guide examines the seven branches of engineering which are expected to add the greatest number of jobs in the decade preceding 2029, including a discussion of typical job responsibilities, the number of current workers in each subfield, and prospective salaries.
+This guide examines the eleven branches of engineering which are expected to add the greatest number of jobs in the decade preceding 2030, including a discussion of typical job responsibilities, the number of current workers in each subfield, and prospective salaries.

 The work of an industrial engineer is generally focused on the concept of production efficiency.
 Depending on their work setting, an industrial engineer may be tasked with developing efficient systems that integrate workers, materials, machines, information, and energy in the creation of a product or the provision of a specific service.

-After industrial engineering, mechanical engineering is slated to experience the greatest absolute increase in employment openings.
-The BLS (2019) reports that jobs in this field are expected to grow 4 percent resulting in the addition of 12,400 jobs, with positions rising from 316,300 to 328,700 by 2029.
+After industrial and civil engineering, mechanical engineering is slated to experience the greatest absolute increase in employment openings.
+The BLS (2021) reports that jobs in this field are expected to grow 7 percent resulting in the addition of 20,900 jobs, with positions rising from 299,200 to 320,100 by 2030.